git-moss/ConvertWithMoss/README-FORMATS.md

 ## Native Instruments Kontakt

 Kontakt is a sampler from Native Instruments which uses a plethora of file formats which all are sadly proprietary and therefore no documentation is publicly available.
-Nevertheless, several people analysed the format and by now sufficient information is available to provide the support as the source.
+Nevertheless, several people analyzed the format and by now sufficient information is available to provide the support as the source.

 However, the format changed many times across the different Kontakt versions.
 So far, the following formats are known: